📍 Serving Hartford & All of Greater Hartford

 5

-After payoff and any liens, any remaining proceeds go directly to you.
+Once the payoff and any liens clear, the remaining proceeds go straight to you.

 What a Foreclosure Does to Your Credit — vs. Selling Before

-A completed foreclosure drops your credit score 85–160 points and remains on your report for 7 years.
-Under Fannie Mae guidelines, it prevents you from getting a conventional mortgage for 7 years (FHA: 3 years, VA: 2 years after discharge).
-Selling your Hartford home before your Law Day — even at a slight discount to market — preserves your ability to buy again and rebuilds credit far faster.
+Let a foreclosure finish and it can knock 85–160 points off your credit score and linger on your report for seven years.
+Fannie Mae guidelines then lock you out of a conventional mortgage for seven years (three for FHA, two for VA after discharge).
+Selling your Hartford home before the Law Day arrives — even for a touch under market — protects your path to buying again and lets your credit heal far sooner.

 Local Hartford & Greater Hartford Resources for Homeowners in Foreclosure